aayla-secura/tes-0MQ/README.md

 These are simply multi-frame ØMQ messages, with each frame being a string representation of the value.

-Valid requests have a picture of "s81", replies have a picture of "18888", as explained below.
+Valid requests have a picture of "s881", replies have a picture of "18888", as explained below.

 At the moment we only handle one request at a time.
 Will block until done.

-#### Message frames in a valid save request
+#### Message frames in a valid request

 1. **Filename**